-Golden Arches Development Corporation

-GOLDEN ARCHES DEVELOPMENT CORPORATION ("GADC") is a domestic corporation engaged in the operations and franchising of quick service restaurant business under the McDonald's brand in the Philippines and in accordance with the master franchise agreement with McDonald's Corporation ("MCD"), a company incorporated in Delaware and with principal offices in Illinois, USA.
+Golden Arches Development Corporation ("GADC") is a domestic corporation engaged in the operations and franchising of quick service restaurant business under the McDonald's brand in the Philippines and in accordance with the master franchise agreement with McDonald's Corporation ("MCD"), a company incorporated in Delaware and with principal offices in Illinois, USA.
 GADC was incorporated on July 16, 1980.
 It has P99.44 million authorized and paid up common capital stock, 49% of which is held by AGI and the rest by its founder, Mr. George Yang and his family.
 Its consolidated total assets amounted to P12.7 billion at end-2014.

 AGI acquired its 49% interest in GADC on March 17, 2005 from McDonald's Restaurant Operations, Inc. ("MRO"), a subsidiary of MCD, both foreign corporations incorporated in the USA.
-MRO holds all of GADC's preferred shares a.3.
-Bankruptcy or Similar Proceedings and Significant Assets not in Ordinary Course b.
-Business Description
+MRO holds all of GADC's preferred shares.